Jorge Soler Player Props: Marlins vs. Braves

-Jorge Soler -- with an on-base percentage of .205 in his past 10 games, 99 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Atlanta Braves, with Kyle Wright on the hill, on May 3 at 6:40 PM ET.
+The Miami Marlins, including Jorge Soler (.167 slugging percentage in past 10 games, including no home run), battle starter Dylan Dodd and the Atlanta Braves at LoanDepot park, Thursday at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Braves.
+In his most recent game he had a hitless showing (0-for-5) against the Braves.

 Jorge Soler Game Info & Props vs. the Braves